On the maximal function associated to the spherical means on the Heisenberg group: Sparse bounds for the lacunary spherical maximal function

 and define

 where $ V_{Q}=\cup_{P\in \mathbb{V}_{Q}}P.$ Suppose $ f $ is supported in $ Q $.
-Since the support of each $A_{\eta^{m}}(f{\bf{1}}_{V_Q})$ is contained in $Q$, then the support of $A_{Q}f $ is also contained in $ Q$.
+Since the support of each $A_{\zeta^{m}}(f{\bf{1}}_{V_Q})$ is contained in $Q$, then the support of $A_{Q}f $ is also contained in $ Q$.
 Moreover,

-Now, as the number of terms in $\Theta_k^{\eta}$ does not depend on $k$, $A_Qf$ satisfies the continuity property in Lemma \ref{lem:anal23} with constant independent of $k$.
+Now, as the number of terms in $\Theta_k^{\zeta}$ does not depend on $k$, $A_Qf$ satisfies Lemma \ref{lem:anal23} with constant independent of $k$.

-Observe also that in particular, we can choose $\eta=1/2$ in the reasoning above, which is the standard lacunary case.
-In order to avoid additional notation, we just chose $\eta=\delta$ in Lemma \ref{lem:Hn} and in the rest of the paper. \end{rem}
+Observe also that in particular, we can choose $\zeta=1/2$ in the reasoning above, which is the standard lacunary case.
+In order to avoid additional notation, we just chose $\zeta={\eta}$ in Lemma \ref{lem:Hn}.
+Nevertheless, for the main results, we will keep the standard lacunary notation. \end{rem}